 Rosalind Selby – Principal

-I’m in my fifth year ‘back’ at Northern College where I trained.
+My role as Principal started in 2012; it was ‘back to’ Northern College where I trained.
 In between those times, I had pastoral charge of two churches in Thames North Synod.
 But I’m not really a ‘southerner’; my heart is probably on the ‘other’ side of the Pennines in Derbyshire and Yorkshire where much of my education and earlier life was based.
 In terms of church background, I grew up the daughter of a Congregational manse and was part of a church that voted enthusiastically for the URC in 1972.
 I have also worshipped, preached and been involved in the Methodist Church and feel privileged to have learned much from that time.

 I first read Philosophy at Sheffield and then worked in various court- and office-based roles before becoming a full-time mum to Adam, Martha and Lydia who, as well as doing amazing things with their own lives, continue to be my best friends.
 I returned to the theology I had intended to read at Sheffield (a long story) through home-study and then an MA at Birmingham where I also began a PhD in New Testament Hermeneutics – I finished this at Aberdeen (an even longer story).
 During that time I taught Greek, Doctrines, and Philosophy of Religion part-time in various places in Birmingham.
 For complicated life reasons, I spent seven years working in family law before I responded to a call to ministry.